Food Safety checklists form the basis for a food safety system and are required to provide due diligence.

 - List each fridge/freezer in the kitchen

-- Record at least 4 hot and 4 cold foods if you display your foods
+- Keep records of at least 4 hot and 4 cold foods if you display your foods

 - Buy a hand-held digital probe thermometer (you can review the different types here)